growingfuture/Structure-sensitive-Multi-scale-Deep-Neural-Network-for-Low-Dose-CT-Denoising/README.md

 extraction in high-dimensional feature space

 #### 2) Structure-Sensitive Loss (SSL) Function
-The proposed
-3D SSL function measures the patch-wise error between the 3D output from 3D ConvNet and the 3D NDCT images in spatial domain.
+The proposed 3D SSL function measures the patch-wise error between the 3D output from 3D ConvNet and the 3D NDCT images in spatial domain.
 This error was back-propagated [42] through the neural network to update the weights of network.
-See Section II-D for more details about loss functions which are embedded in the proposed function.

 #### 3) Discriminator
-The discriminator D used in this network is made up of six convolutional layers with 64, 64, 128, 128, 256, and 256 filters and the kernel size of 3  3.
+The discriminator D used in this network is made up of six convolutional layers with 64, 64, 128, 128, 256, and 256 filters and the kernel size of 3 * 3.
 Two fully-connected (FC) layers produce 1024 and 1 feature maps respectively.
-Each layer is followed by a leaky ReLU in the manner of max(0; x)􀀀 max(0;􀀀x) [41] where  is a small constant.
-A stride of one pixel is applied for odd-numbered Conv layers and a stride of two pixels for even-numbered Conv layers.
-The input fed to D has the size of 64643, and is the output of G. The reason why we use a 2D filter in D is to lower the computational complexity.
+Each layer is followed by a leaky ReLU in the manner of max(0; x) - *a* max(0;-x) [41] where *a* is a small constant.

+* A stride of one pixel is applied for odd-numbered Conv layers and a stride of two pixels for even-numbered Conv layers.
+The input fed to D has the size of 64 * 64 * 3, and is the output of G. The reason why we use a 2D filter in D is to lower the computational complexity.
 Since the adversarial loss between each two adjacent layers in one volumetric patch